-Jan joins Tally from Twitter, where she was a long-time top executive managing two-thirds of its consumer engineering team.
+Jan joins Tally from Twitter, where she was a long-time top executive managing a significant portion of its consumer engineering team comprised of more than 300 people.
 She has an outstanding track record of delivering high-quality consumer experiences at scale and was critical in launching and growing Twitter’s core mobile and web products.

 “Beyond being an obvious technical talent and accomplished engineering leader, Jan has a deep connection to the things that matter most to us at Tally.” — Jason Brown, Tally CEO

 In addition, Jan played a key role in fostering a more diverse and collaborative workplace at Twitter that has had a lasting impact on the organization’s hiring practices.
 She led the charge in overhauling the entire engineering recruiting process, implemented mentorship programs and equipped managers with essential leadership skills through her peer-coaching forums.